AurelieGedeon/plant-baby-web/README.md

 - @mui/icons-material
 <img width="292" alt="Screen Shot 2022-03-28 at 2 55 17 PM" src="https://user-images.githubusercontent.com/90660833/160467300-89ae0a1e-a3bd-4a81-a0eb-84cd08a78004.png">

-### Here is a list of all the dependencies included in this project:
+### Here is a complete list of all the dependencies included in this project:
 <img width="415" alt="Screen Shot 2022-05-04 at 4 13 31 PM" src="https://user-images.githubusercontent.com/90660833/166818226-6d8b65e6-2d14-4da2-a9f3-3221d502ac06.png">

  ## Exploring the App